Groogy/rbSFML/README.markdown

-This is the Ruby bindings of the [SFML2 library](https://github.com/LaurentGomila/SFML) developed and maintained by Groogy, Trickster and LBg.
+This is the Ruby bindings of the [SFML library](https://github.com/LaurentGomila/SFML) developed and maintained by Groogy, Trickster and LBg.

 I hope you enjoy using rbSFML.
 If you make anything in it then we are very interested in hearing about it.
 We can always be reached at http://www.sfml-dev.org/forum for support, ideas or just have a nice chat.